Environmentally-minded organizations and groups in San Luis Obispo County.

 Celebrate Earth Day and learn how to protect and preserve our natural environment.
-Earth Day Alliance, a nonprofit 501c3, hosts a free annual Earth Day Fair & Music Festival.
-Slowing climate change will only happen when we work together!
+Earth Day Alliance hosts a free annual Earth Day Fair & Music Festival in April.
 The Earth Day Alliance wants to work with you to educate and motivate actions that will protect the planet.

 Our mission is to create a resilient and healthy community for the residents of the California Central Coast that is environmentally and economically sustainable.
 We do this through educational programs that encourage people to convene, collaborate, and act.